Pepengineers/PEPEnterfaceToolkit/README.md

 #### UI Toolkit

-The next step is to create a class `MyFirstDocumentView` that inherits the `DocumentView<TBindingContext>` class.
+The next step is to create a class `MyFirstDocumentView` that inherits the `DocumentView<TViewModel>` class.

 ```csharp
 using Pepengineers.PEPEnterfaceToolkit.UITK;